top of page

 SERVICE.

-We are members of the Order of Saint Augustine, a worldwide religious family in the Catholic Church inspired by the life, thought, and spirituality of Saint Augustine of Hippo.
-Rooted in a shared search for God, we live in community, serve the Church, and engage the world through pastoral ministry, education, social outreach, and missionary work.
+We are religious priests and brothers of the Order of Saint Augustine, a worldwide family in the Catholic Church inspired by the life and spirituality of Saint Augustine of Hippo.
+Since 1244, we have followed Christ in the Augustinian way professing the vows of obedience, chastity, and poverty.
+United in community and rooted in a shared search for God, we serve the Church and the world through pastoral ministry, education, social outreach, and missionary work.

 DISCERN